 The Group is exposed to global markets through both its customer base and the market sectors that its serves.
 As a result there is constant monitoring of the economic environment by the Board to ensure that the Group responds to economic changes appropriately in order to ensure that the risk of any impact is mitigated.
+Following the recent EU Referendum, the Group has assessed its exposure to European markets as small, but will continue to monitor the situation closely.

-Supply chain
+Supply Chain